Online or In-class – Which is Better?

 On Campus Studying – The Pros

-- Interactive learning.
 Through attending lectures, classes and workshops, you get to learn ‘in the flesh’ by interacting with your teachers, fellow students and practical materials.
 It can be easy to stay motivated in this way, rather than having to motivate yourself on your own.

-- Face-to-face time with teachers.
 Being on campus also gives you the opportunity to speak to your lecturers and tutors face-to-face.
 You’ll be able to pick their brains and ask questions as you go along.
 Being face-to-face is great for building your academic and career network, too.

-- The social aspect.
 Studying on campus is also a wonderful way to meet fellow students and even make friends.
 You can assist each other with assignments, study together and even attend designated study groups.
 If you prefer to learn with others, the on-campus option could be great for you.

-- Being out and about.
 Being on campus also means you have the advantage of getting ‘out and about’ so that you can learn and study.
 If you’re the type that finds it difficult to get motivated or study distraction-free at home, an on-campus style of learning might be ideal.

 On Campus Studying – The Cons

-- You’re required to stick to a timetable.
 This means that you must physically be at a lecture or in class at specific times each week.
 If you’re balancing work or other life commitments, this can be difficult.
 And if you miss a lecture or class, you miss out on the knowledge.

-- Attendance is often mandatory.
 Many on-campus courses will make attendance a portion of your final assessment and grade.
 Hence, if you miss or skip classes, it could affect your marks at the end of the course.

-- Travel time.
 If you’re travelling to/from campus, this can also eat into your spare time.
 Things like traffic and public transport issues can also be frustrating, especially if you’ve got a long way to travel.
 Consider how much travel time you’re facing and how this could impact your daily schedules in general.

 Online Study – Schedule Study Around Your Life!